Equivariant instanton homology: The gluing diffeomorphism is orientation-preserving

 \begin{proof}The argument is no different from \cite[Proposition~20.5.2]{KMSW} and \cite[Proposition~25.1.1]{KMSW}, respectively.
 We write $\widetilde{\mathcal M}^0_{E, z, \pi}(\alpha, \beta)$ for the quotient of the space of parameterized flowlines by the $\mathbb R$ action, not compactified.
-Then in the first case, the sign arises from the orientation-preserving local homeomorphism to compare to the boundary orientation, we should commute the $[0,\infty)$ factor across $\widetilde{\mathcal M}^0_{E,z_1,\pi}(\alpha, \gamma)$, which has dimension $d-1$, as above; the final sign $(-1)^d$ comes because we restrict to the negative boundary component $\{0\}$.

-The argument in the case of a cobordism is identical, and the difference in signs arises because in the case of breakings along the negative end, we do not need to commute anything. \end{proof}
+This is (locally!) oriented diffeomorphic to where we suppress much of the notation for convenience; this is the fiber above a point in $\alpha$ of the $\Bbb R$-reduced moduli space.